Xenogears Original Soundtrack

-The Xenogears Original Soundtrack is the official soundtrack to Square's role-playing video game Xenogears.
+Xenogears Original Soundtrack is the official soundtrack album for Square's role-playing video game Xenogears.
 It was composed by Yasunori Mitsuda and contains 44 tracks, including a Bulgarian choral song and two pieces performed by the Irish singer Joanne Hogg.
 Though the game was released in both Japan and North America, the album was published in Japan exclusively as a two-CD set on March 1, 1998.

 The soundtrack was composed with strong traditional and Irish music influences, while the lyrics for the vocal tracks were written by the game's director Tetsuya Takahashi and its scenario writer Masato Kato.
 The soundtrack reached No. 55 in Japan and was generally well received by critics, though some disagreed on whether the album can be fully appreciated by non-players.

 Two arranged versions of the soundtrack, Creid (1998) and Myth: The Xenogears Orchestral Album (2011), were also released by Mitsuda.
 A remastered version of the original album, Xenogears Original Soundtrack Revival Disc -the first and the last- (2018), was released by Square Enix along with a pair of concerts.
 The composer, along with Joanne Hogg, reprised their roles for the soundtrack to Xenogears's spiritual prequel Xenosaga Episode I: Der Wille zur Macht in 2002.
 Tribute albums were also produced by fans.